Psst! Want to hear a secret for finding cheap lobster in Maine?

 What You Need to Know About the Pine Point Fisherman's Co-op

 Hours: The Lobster Co-op is generally open to the public from 10 a.m. until 6 p.m. daily.
 Weather conditions can affect operating hours, selection, and prices.
 Call ahead to confirm hours or if you need to place a large order.

-Directions: The Pine Point Fisherman's Co-op is located at 96 King Street in Scarborough, three miles from the Old Orchard Beach Pier.
-From US Route 1 in Scarborough, turn onto Route 9 West, aka Pine Point Road.
-After about three miles, after passing the Clambake Restaurant (another landmark for lobster lovers), turn left, then make an immediate right onto King Street.
+Directions: The Pine Point Fisherman's Co-op is located at 96 King Street in Scarborough, 3 miles from the Old Orchard Beach Pier.
+From US Route 1 in Scarborough, turn onto Route 9 West/Pine Point Road.
+In about three miles, after passing the Clambake Restaurant (another landmark spot for lobster lovers), turn left, then make an immediate right onto King Street.